nvudumula/CleaningData/codebook.md

-# Average values for the below data set
+# final out is the Average values for the below data set

-### All of the variables end with a suffix of _avg, for example FreqBodyBodyGyroJerkMag_meanFreq would have an equivalent average variable called FreqBodyBodyGyroJerkMag_meanFreq_avg
+#### All of the variables end with a suffix of _avg, for example FreqBodyBodyGyroJerkMag_meanFreq would have an equivalent average variable called FreqBodyBodyGyroJerkMag_meanFreq_avg

 |Variable	| Description|